-1) Some students have a background or a story that is so central to their identity that they believe their application would be incomplete without it.
+#1.
+Some students have a background, identity, interest or talent that is so meaningful they believe their application would be incomplete without it.
 If this sounds like you, then please share your story.

-3) Reflect on a time when you challenged a belief or idea.
-What prompted you to act?
-Would you make the same decision again?
+#3.
+Reflect on a time when you questioned or challenged a belief or idea.
+What prompted your thinking?
+What was the outcome?